compulim/commit-publish/README.md

 We want to make sure every official packages, not pre-releases, will be tagged by GitHub Release.

+We depends on [`version-from-git`](https://npmjs.com/package/version-from-git) to bump package version based on Git branch/commit, like `1.0.0-master.1a2b3c4`.

 ## Setup your package

 ### Update NPM token in `.travis.yml`